knasim/Behavioral-Cloning/writeup_template.md

 I used a convolution neural network model which is similar to (http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf)
 I thought this model might be appropriate because it is well known and has been tested in the real-world scenario.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

 To combat the overfitting, I modified the model so that it has dropout layers (model.py lines:  88,90,92)

 The final step was to run the simulator to see how well the car was driving around track one.
-I found that the result was very good based on the data I personally collected (see video output file)
+I found that the result was very good based on the data I personally collected (see video output file) and my model.h5
-The car successfully completed the entire first lap without going off the road and always staying in between the yellow lines.
+The car successfully completed the entire first lap without going off the road and always staying in-between the lane markers.
 The car accomplished the goal of being able to drive autonomously around the track without leaving the road.

 #### 2. Final Model Architecture